KQM-git/TCL/characters/hydro/tartaglia.md

 * All frame counts are done against a Ruin Guard.

 **Riptide Slash**
-Hitting an opponent affected by **Riptide** with a melee attack unleashes a **Riptide Slash**, dealing AoE Hydro DMG.
+Hitting an opponent affected by **Riptide** with a melee attack unleashes a **Riptide Slash** that deals AoE Hydro DMG.
+DMG dealt in this way is considered Elemental Skill DMG, and can only occur once every 1.5s.

-* This DMG can only occur once every 1.5s.
+After 30s, or when the ability is unleashed again, this skill will end.
+Tartaglia will return to his Ranged Stance and this ability will enter CD.
+The longer Tartaglia stays in his Melee Stance, the longer the CD.

-* Gives 1 Hydro Particle upon proc.
-However, this particle generation has an ICD of 3 seconds.
+If the return to a ranged stance occurs automatically after 30s, the CD is even longer.

 | Attribute | Riptide Slash  |
 | :--- | :--- |